 What Steps Should I Take to Sell a House With Foundation Problems in North Carolina?

-Homes facing foundation issues need to be marketed with a thoughtful approach.
-Begin by assessing the potential for repairs, analyzing market trends, and ensuring clear communication regarding any issues.
+Homes with foundation issues need to be marketed with a thoughtful approach.
+Begin by thinking about the potential for repairs, analyzing market trends, and having clear communication regarding any issues.
 Decide whether to make repairs prior to selling or to list the property in its current condition.
 Stay informed about disclosure requirements to steer clear of legal issues.

 How Do North Carolina’s Soil and Climate Affect Foundation Issues?

-Clay and sand in North Carolina can expand and compress, influencing foundation stability.
+Clay and sand in North Carolina can expand and contract, influencing foundation stability.
 Storms and droughts in the state affect soil moisture, which can cause foundation cracks, settling, and erosion.

 Who is Interested in Buying Homes With Foundation Problems?